carpentries/instructor-training/01-mental-models.md

 FIXME: ID requires large studies

+## Cognitive Development

-FIXME: novice-competent-expert and how we help novices (build workable mental model)
+*   novice-competent-expert and how we help novices (build workable mental model)
     *   Patricia Benner
     *   skip discussion of expertise for now

-*   define *summative assessment*
+*   misconceptions guide lesson
+    *   simple *factual knowledge* (Vancouver is the capital of BC)
+    *   *broken models* ("force and motion must be in the same direction")
+        *   address by confronting contradiction
+    *   *fundamental beliefs* (the climate isn't changing)
+    *   We focus on the middle layer when teaching novices.
+*   instructors need insight into learners' mental models to know what to fix and how quickly to proceed
+    *   *formative assessment*: happens during learning to guide teacher and learner
+    *   contrast with *summative assessment*: happens at the end to check that learning occurred
         *   socially necessary because we have to batch people (driver's license)
-*   contrast with *formative assessment*
-    *   school system trains people to treat formative as summative (every test is a test)
+    *   problem: school trains people to treat formative as summative (every test is a test)
-*   bridge
-    *   we don't (yet) do summative in SWC/DC
-    *   but we need formative's feedback to control pace
-    *   and we can use both to design lessons
-*   reverse instructional design (understanding by design)
-    1.  design the summative assessment: how will learners demonstrate learning?
-    2.  design the formative assessments: how will they practice *and* how will instructors tell if they're making progress?
-    3.  close the gap between what they know and what they need to know for each formative assessment
-    *   comment: having a shared method is more important than what the method is...
 *   example of formative assessment: 27 + 15
     *   plausible distractors with diagnostic power
-    *   requires the instructor to model the learner's mental models
+    *   choosing distractors requires the instructor to model the learner's mental models
-    *   give good and bad examples (e.g., "just typos" is a bad MCQ)
-*   "But isn't this teaching to the test?"
-    *   Who has the power?
+    *   if there aren't diagnostic distractors, use a different MCQ

 > ## Modeling Novice Mental Models
 >
-> FIXME: create MCQ and explicitly describe misconceptions of each {: .challenge}
+> FIXME: create MCQ and explicitly describe misconceptions of each.
+{: .challenge}

+> ## Confronting the Contradiction
+>
+> FIXME: explain a misconception and how to get learner to confront it.
+{: .challenge}

 > ## Other Kinds of Formative Assessment
 >
-> FIXME: describe other formative assessments you have seen {: .challenge}
+> FIXME: describe another kind of formative assessment you have seen and explain it in psychological terms.
+{: .challenge}